Jupita-io/javascript/README.md

 ```

 ### Step 2
 Build Jupita.
-Insert your API key as the token as well as a touchpoint user ID.
-In the example below '2' represents the touchpointId;
+Insert your API key as the token as well as a touchpoint user ID;

 ```
 const { Jupita } = require("@jupita/sdk")